 As one respondent said: “I’m British, male and in my fifties.
 We don’t ask for help!”

 However, help is clearly what many said they needed or envisaged needing later in life.
-The nature of that support was varied, but, as anticipated, there was a strong focus on mental and physical wellbeing, loneliness and professional isolation.
+The nature of that support was varied, but, as anticipated, there was a strong focus on mental and physical wellbeing and professional isolation.

 And, of course, the needs around those were interrelated and often complex.
 Someone’s mental or physical health can affect their finances, just as a job loss can affect them emotionally.
 Wellbeing really is at the heart of everything.